bekk/bekk-christmas/post/functional/functors-what-are-they.md

 ## More complicated structures

-The Maybe type is fairly intuitive in that we understand that when we have and instance of `Nothing` there is nothing to do and it is relatively simple to just use a case expression to access and transform the value that way.
+The Maybe type is fairly intuitive in that we understand that when we have an instance of `Nothing` there is nothing to do and it is relatively simple to just use a case expression to access and transform the value that way.
 If the type/structure we are working on is more complicated like the [RemoteData](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/RemoteData#RemoteData) type the `map` function makes our life easier.

 ```elm
 type RemoteData e a